amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 ..
 If someone wants to include rules that are not properly attributed, they are welcome to add the module to their own linter.
 ..
 We want to make that process simple.
 ..
 If someone wants to include rules that are properly attributed it is unclear why we would ever want to turn them off by default.
 ..
-Furthermore, doing so would weaken our emphasis on encouraging contributions while leaving open the door for extensive customisation to adapt to your personal "style".
+Furthermore, doing so would weaken our emphasis on encouraging contributions while leaving open the door for extensive customization to adapt to your personal "style".

 .. table:: What Proselint checks. :label:`checks`